How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 (and so on and so on).

-This same type of interaction could happen between 3 people, 4 people, or an entire group.
+This same type of interaction can happen between 3 people, 4 people, or an entire group.
 And when you add more people to the mix, some of the emotions arising can get spicy quite quickly (conflict, attraction, unexpected triggers,…).
-But when you stay at this level, even situations of conflict can lead to extremely deep, connecting moments.
+But when you stay at this level, even situations of conflict can lead to extremely deep, connective moments.

 Relational communication, as simple as it is in concept, can create profound levels of connection, of the kind that you usually only experience by rare chance.